Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 # Azure ResourceManager Core client library for .NET

-This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html) which provides a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
+This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), which provide core capabilities that are shared amongst all Azure SDKs, including:

+- The intuitive Azure Identity library.
+- An HTTP pipeline with custom policies.
+- Error handling.
+- Distributed tracing.

 ## Getting started